Jasper-Mare/PavlovMaps/museumPics/imagesShown.md

-There have been some changes since this photo was taken, the buildings' windows were textured and lamp models were added to ceilings.
+There have been some changes since these photos were taken, the buildings' windows were textured and lamp models were added to ceilings.

 Top View: